reuk/wayverb/docs/work_log/work_log.md

 * CRITICAL: check how boundary filter coefficients should be calculated

-* 2d, 3d boundaries maybe  shouldn't store pointers to filter coefficients
-    * they should store indices to adjacent lower-order boundaries
-    * extract coefficients from these boundaries

 * boundary modelling
     * try to predict the frequency response of each boundary